 - Students are provided with emergency contact cards which include an emergency number that is monitored 24 hours a day so they can reach our staff at any time during or after office hours and on weekends.
 We also ask students to leave contact information and intended itineraries with our staff when they travel away from their program sites.
 This way, in the event of an emergency, our partners or directors know where and how to reach our students.

 - Students, parents/guardians, and study abroad advisors can expect announcements about safety and security from Baylor should condition warrant such information.
 If you are a parent, please check with your student to find out if they listed you as an emergency contact on their application.
-If not, please ask them to contact their program manager to add you to their file; that way, we can email you in the event that there is a special alert during the program.
+If not, please ask them to contact their program director to add you to their file; that way, we can email you in the event that there is a special alert during the program.

 Baylor University Medical and Travel Security Assistance

 Baylor University has partnered with On Call International to provide you with a Global Assistance and Insurance Plan.
 On Call International responds to critical medical or safety emergencies and can also help you resolve non-critical day-to-day travel problems any time you are traveling internationally on Baylor University academic programs or business.